 The increasing prominence of the digital economy has been requiring competition authorities to devote more and more of their time to intellectual property-intensive and high technology industries.
 This page contains recent work on the digital economy and competition.

 The 2018 CLIP Competition Primers for ASEAN Judges are a series of information sheets designed to offer practical guidance to members of the judiciary when analysing competition cases in their courts.

 The Toolkit helps governments to eliminate barriers to competition by providing a method for identifying unnecessary restraints on market activities and developing alternative, less restrictive measures that still achieve government policy objectives.

 The fight for gender equality is one of the defining challenges of our age.
-While progress has been made in many areas, the relationship between gender and competition policy remains largely unexplored.
-Gender inclusive competition policy is a project with the support of the Canadian government that aims to develop guidance for competition agencies in this area.
+While progress has been made in many areas, the relationship between gender and competition policy remained largely unexplored until recently when the Gender inclusive competition policy project was launched.
+As a result, find out how competition authorities can promote more inclusive markets with our dedicated Toolkit.